ACGNM/Research_raw_data/Research_APP/README.md

 * The sound samples are in the ../NN_usage/sound_data

-* color_net.mat is the pre-trained CNN net work using those sound data and the code in the ../NN_usege
+* color_net.mat is the pre-trained CNN network using those sound data and the code in the ../NN_usege